 Dispersion is a description of the variation of the refractive index with wavelength.
 It is specified using the Abbe number, vd, defined as (nd - 1)/(nF - nC) where nF and nC are the refractive indices at 486.1nm (Hydrogen F-line) and 656.3nm (Hydrogen C-line).
 A low Abbe number indicates high dispersion.
 Crown glasses tend to have lower dispersion than flints.

 Standard optical glasses offer high transmission throughout the entire visible spectrum and beyond in the near ultraviolet and near infrared ranges (Figure 1).
+Figure 1 shows internal transmission of 5mm thick substrates without Fresnel reflections.
+Transmission data was gathered using Edmund Optics’ spectrophotometers.
 Crown glasses tend to have better transmission in the NUV than do flint glasses.
 Flint glasses, because of their high index, feature higher Fresnel reflection loss and thus should always be specified with an anti-reflection (AR) coating.

 Figure 1: Sample Optical Glass Transmittance Curves

 When designing an optic that will be used in an extreme environment it is important to realize that each optical glass will have slightly different chemical, thermal, and mechanical properties.
 These properties can be found on the glass datasheet.